 It is important that all dogs, cats and rabbits are vaccinated.
 A general health check is carried out at every vaccination appointment.

-At Meopham, Sevenoaks and Swanscombe, we use a combined vaccine providing protection against Para influenza, Leptospirosis, Distemper, Hepatitis and Parvovirus.
+At Swanscombe, Meopham, Sevenoaks and Tonbridge, we use a combined vaccine providing protection against Para influenza, Leptospirosis, Distemper, Hepatitis and Parvovirus.

 1st Vaccination from 8 weeks of age, 2nd Vaccination from 10 weeks.
 The puppy will have active immunity 2 weeks after their 2nd vaccination.
 The second vaccination must not be given more than 28 days after the first.